amghannam/Orbit-Calculation/README.md

 ### How to Run

-To run the tool, execute the following command in the directory where the .jar file resides:
+To run the program, execute the following command in the directory where the ```.jar``` file resides:

 ```> java -jar GUI.jar```